 - Login to myUHS using your Penn State credentials.

 - Upload an image file of the immunization(s) card you received from the healthcare provider that administered your immunization.
-The record must include the student’s full name and date of birth, the type of vaccine, and the date(s) of administration.

 Wait to submit your immunization card until after receiving your final dose - two doses if you receive the Pfizer-BioNTech or Moderna COVID-19 immunization or one dose if you receive the Johnson & Johnson’s Janssen COVID-19 immunization.

 Sharing immunization information enables University Health Services to provide the best possible care to students when the need arises.
 We encourage students to upload COVID-19 immunization records to improve confidence in Penn State’s ability to provide a safe campus environment and to, potentially, exempt fully vaccinated students from certain health and safety protocols, such as quarantine.
 Learn more about what you can do once you are fully vaccinated.

 Vaccine status is only available to University personnel directly involved in the COVID-19 response and mitigation efforts and to public health officials.
 We simply seek to understand how many of our students, faculty, and staff are vaccinated.